wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ### Wheel Variants

+### Opt-in vs. opt-out

+A critical early design point was whether the wheel variants were supposed to be opt-in or opt-out.
+An early proposal was to make them opt-in, possibly by requiring the user to manually install specific plugins.
+Then the installer would use all the plugins found in the environment to determine whether variants are supported.
+It was pointed out that this design would hamper the adoption of wheel variants and be a suboptimal solution to the original problem, given that the users would need to be explicitly aware whether any packages (either installed directly or as a dependency) provide wheel variants, and then find out which plugin packages they need to install in order to enable them.
+Furthermore, the necessity of manually keeping the plugins in acceptable version ranges could cause a significant maintenance burden.

+Instead, an opt-out approach was taken, with plugins being automatically installed into an isolated environment.
+This approach ensures that variants work out of the box, and users can benefit from them with minimal maintenance burden.
+To satisfy the localized need for an opt-in solutions, providers can be marked optional — in which case they must be enabled explicitly but still benefit from automatic provider installation.

 #### Wheel filename

 In order to distinguish different variants, a variant label was added to the filename.
 The label is added as the very